JMDev2/FileUplaod/README.md

 * Uploading images and files
 * Viewing and downloading the files and images at your personal convinience

+## Known Bugs
+The application breaks when one omits to edit the image profile.
+(PLEASE DONT FORGET THIS PART).
+I am working to resolve this error.

+## Credentials
+* I have created a user for easy access to the app:
+* Email: johndoe@gmail.com
+* Password: 123456

 ## Technologies Used